 6. Treatment Efficacy

 Debi graduated with a bachelor’s degree in Marriage, Family, and Human Development at Brigham Young University and has a master’s degree in Marriage and Family Therapy.
-This December she will receive her doctorate in Marriage and Family Therapy with a special focus on clinical skills, business leadership and business development.
-She owns The EFT Clinic, an agency that specializes in couples therapy.
-She trains student intern therapists and licensed therapists seeking certification in Emotionally Focused Therapy.
+She received her doctorate in Marriage and Family Therapy with a special focus on clinical skills, supervision and mentoring of therapists of all levels, business leadership and business development.
+During her doctorate program she developed a marriage and relationship education program based on the theoretical framework of attachment and experiential learning theory.
+She owns The EFT Clinic, an agency that specializes in couples, families, and individuals.

 Pursuer Softening: A Clinical Map that Facilitates the most Critical Change Event when working with couples, families, individuals, and groups.

 This is recognized as the most challenging therapeutic task in couples work [and work with families, individuals, and groups](Furrow, Edwards, Choi, & Bradley, 2012)

 Therapists err by failing to access and deepen the pursuing partner’s fear of reaching for comfort and reassurance (Furrow, Edwards, Choi & Bradley, 2012)

 1. Therapist compassion facilitates deep emotional experiencing in softening events (Furrow, Edwards, Choi & Bradley, 2012)

 a.
 Therapist serves as secure base and safe haven—groundwork for pursuer to take new risks

 b.
 Therapist presence is empathic attunement and responsiveness that facilitates in-session experience (Johnson, 2004)

 2. Therapist manner and style are essential: “Experiential Presence” (Greenberg, Rice, & Elliott, 1994)